TesrabNetwork/tesrab-documentation/platform features/decentralized-cryptocurrency-exchange-dex.md

 There are 3 different orders \(Figure 2\): two buy orders and one sell.
 For each full order, a user has to pay exactly **0.003 waves** of a fee, and this fee will be written off as the order is executed.
 In our example:

-* the Order1 is fully matched with a 70% part of Order3 by Transaction1 and matcher's fee for this transaction is equal to 0.003 + 0.0021 - 0.003 = 0.0021 waves since Matcher pay to miners transaction fee which is also equal to 0.003 Waves.
+* the Order1 is fully matched with a 70% part of Order3 by Transaction1 and matcher's fee for this transaction is equal to 0.003 + 0.0021 - 0.003 = 0.0021 waves since Matcher pay to miners transaction fee which is also equal to 0.003 Tesrab.
 * The 50% of Order2 matches with 30% part of Order3 by Transaction2 and matcher's fee for this transaction is equal to 0.0009 + 0.0015 - 0.003 = -0.0006 waves.

 Thus, the fee that the matcher gets from users for these transactions is**0.0021 - 0.0006  = 0.0015 waves**.
 And the fee that the matcher pays to miners is**0.006waves**.